aus-plant-phenomics-network/mccn-case-studies/Case 6/README.md

-# Case Study 6 - Environmental Correlation for Productivity
+# Case Study 6 - Environmental Correlates for Productivity
 ## Description
 Analyse relationship between different environmental drivers and plant yield.
 This study demonstrates: 1) Loading heterogeneous data sources into a cube, and 2) Analysis and visualisation of drivers.
 This study combines a suite of spatial variables at different scales across multiple sites to analyse the factors correlated with a variable of interest.